elixirland/xlp-book-club-API/solution/README.md

 # Book Club API
-This Phoenix web application serves as a public API for retrieving books from the book club's library.
+Welcome to the Book Club API!
+This Phoenix web application provides a public API to access detailed information about the books in our collection and track the reading progress of our members.

+Continue reading to find comprehensive instructions on how to run the application and an overview of the available API endpoints.

 ## Getting started